 The second consideration is the glass.
 UV-resistant glass is best for protecting works from sunlight damage.

 And finally, the frame itself should be made of sturdy materials that won’t break down over time.
-There are various ways to frame art, so it’s important to consult with a professional artist or frame shop to find the best option for your piece.
+There are various ways to frame art, so it’s essential to consult with a professional artist or frame shop to find the best option for your piece.

 Hang Your Fine Art Prints